easy-electrophysiology/load-heka-python/README.md

 these will be added to the test suite and supported.

 When using this module for the first time, please check that your data appears as it does in the PatchMaster file.
 Also, please send your files to support@easyelectrophysiology.com so they can be added to our test suite.
 Please open an Issue in case of any problems.

 Known settings currently not tested / supported:
 - big endian encoding
 - data stored as int32 and float64
 - virtual data
 - units not in s, A, V
-- currently only Constant (positive), Ramp (positive) and Continuous stimulus protocol reconstruction is supported
+- currently only Constant (positive), Ramp (positive) and Continuous stimulus protocol reconstruction is supported.
+  Other modes may be exposed in the `include_stim_protocol="experimental"` mode.

 However, there may be other setting combinations that have not been anticipated.
 So far, all tested files match the HEKA data output well (see `./test/test_load_heka.py` for details).
 Again, please send your files to support@easyelectrophysiology.com so they can be added